 Your Weekly earnings before Personal Income Tax – $382

 Now consider that you are driving your own car which you have bought for your driving pleasure.
 No loan on the car and you are a happy driver and would like to spend some time everyday chatting with people.
-With 38 hour driving a week you will rake up around 60000Km a year which will seriously affect the value of your car.
+With 38 hour driving a week, you will rake up around 60000Km a year which will seriously affect the value of your car.
 Add extra maintenance and wear and tear replacement to it.
-But still you will be much better off than paying $300 a week in rentals.
+But you still will be much better off than paying $300 a week in rentals.

 What Uber drivers told us